The Illusionist (2006 film): Plot

 Eisenheim is threatened that if he summons Sophie in his next performance, he will be imprisoned.
 Uhl attends the performance, and in spite of the warnings, Eisenheim summons Sophie again.
 Uhl storms the stage with his officers, but to the shock of the audience, Eisenheim himself is revealed to be a spirit when Uhl's hand passes through him.

 Uhl reveals to Leopold that he has found evidence—a jewel from Leopold's sword and Sophie's locket—which could implicate Leopold in Sophie's murder.
-Uhl reveals that he knew of Leopold's plan all along, but chose to support him anyway as he thought Leopold would be a better emperor and Uhl could secure a promotion to Chief of Police by supporting the Crown Prince.
+Uhl further reveals that he knew of Leopold's plan all along, but said nothing as he thought Leopold would be a better emperor and Uhl could secure a promotion to Chief of Police by supporting him.
 However, Sophie's death made him realize that the Crown Prince is unfit to rule, so he changed his mind and informed the Emperor and the Austro-Hungarian General Staff of Leopold's conspiracy.
 As officers of the imperial guard of the Austro-Hungarian Army arrive, Leopold shoots himself in the head.
 Uhl leaves and places Sophie's locket in his pocket.

-As a boy approaches him, he is jostled by a bearded man in a long coat.
+As a boy approaches Uhl, he is jostled by a bearded man in a long coat.
 The boy gives him a package containing Eisenheim's notebook about the Orange Tree trick, which Uhl had been unable to figure out.
 He shouts to the boy asking who gave him the notebook, and the boy replies, "Herr Eisenheim."
-He realizes the person who jostled him stole the locket.
-He chases the man, but he boards a train and escapes.
+He realizes the person who jostled him, Eisenheim, stole the locket.
+He gives chase, but Eisenheim escapes by boarding a train.
 Uhl realizes the jostling and the notebook are a message from the illusionist, and he begins to rethink recent events.
 He concludes that Sophie and Eisenheim staged her death so that she could be free of Leopold, with her ghostly apparitions being nothing more than illusions.
 Uhl laughs delightedly at the brilliance of their plan.
 Far away, Sophie and Eisenheim start a new life together in a cabin by a beautiful mountain.
 Eisenheim places Sophie's locket in her palm.